 5. One-Off Business Services

 If you have a specific task that needs to be done, you can likely find a B2B provider to do it for you and chances are it can be an online provider.
+Product exchanges and returns for depot service can be outsourced to a company that has a service order software in place.

 One example is web-based incorporation service providers.
 These services take care of your incorporation needs.
 I use one and like the service a lot.
 I say “use”, as in present tense because incorporating a business requires ongoing filings.
 This is where the service is extremely convenient – by sending out reminders and taking care of the ongoing filing requirements.